redwoodjs/learn.redwoodjs.com/README.md

 If a static asset is referenced in the source markdown with a relative path (ex: `[]!(../img/logo.svg)`), the path will break in the target locale document which is in a differently nested directory.

-**Use absolute paths** for local static assets that do not change accross locales.
+**Use absolute paths** for local static assets that do not change across locales.

 If it is an image that you feel absolutely inclined to localize, you can use relative paths and include files with the exact same name (with different image content) at the same relative path in all target dirs.
 ^ This is cumbersome - let's try to be as lazy as possible and not localize image assets unless totally necessary.